-Prospective students will compete for a place in the third cohort
+Prospective students compete for a place in the fifth cohort

-Thirty-eight selectively invited, prospective first-year students will arrive at Virginia Wesleyan today to participate in competition for the third cohort in the elite Batten Honors College (November 8-10).
-The second part of the competition, which will follow the same format, will occur February 7-9.
+Sixty-five selectively invited, prospective first-year students will participate in competition for the fifth cohort in the elite Batten Honors College (November 6 and 13).
+The second part of the competition, which will follow the same format, will occur February 12 and March 5.

 This year’s cohort will come from a potential student pool of 20,000 eligible students, approximately 200 of whom completed a supplemental application process.
-Overall, 80 students with outstanding academic backgrounds are invited to compete each year for a seat in the Batten Honors College.
+Overall, 120 students with outstanding academic backgrounds are invited to compete each year for a seat in the Batten Honors College (BHC).

 The first cohort of distinguished Batten Honors College students arrived in fall 2017 in conjunction with the opening of the Greer Environmental Sciences Center.
-With the second cohort matriculating this fall, the Batten Honors College has grown to 77 total students, and will selectively grow to approximately 160 students in the next two years
+With the fourth cohort matriculating this fall, the Batten Honors College has grown to 160 total students, reaching the program’s full capacity for the first time.

-Twenty students will be selected to receive the Batten Fellowship, a prestigious scholarship renewable for four years and covering the full amount of tuition plus funding for an international study-away experience during the junior or senior year.
+Twenty students will be selected to receive the Batten Fellowship, a prestigious scholarship renewable for four years and covering the full amount of tuition plus funding for a study-away experience.
 The Batten Honors College will also recognize the academic merit and leadership potential of an additional 20 Shumadine Scholars, who will receive scholarships equal to two-thirds tuition.
+Shumadine Scholars have opportunities to study away as well.
 This selective academic program is made possible by generous support from Virginia Wesleyan University Trustee Emerita Jane P. Batten H'06 and her late husband, Frank Batten, Sr.